aspose-barcode/Aspose.BarCode-Products/barcode/java/_index.md

      Recognize Barcodes from Images
     </h2>
     <p>
-     Java barcode library is capable of reading from different images.
-BarCodeReader class which is mainly responsible for the recognition feature supports many popular image formats including BMP, PNG, TIFF, JPEG &amp; GIF.
-The recognition process is highly configurable allowing you to set expected regions to find code labels on an image, apply manual recognition hints to optimize the scan &amp; apply binarization filters on the image.
+     Aspose barcode library for Java enables reading barcodes from different images.
+Class BarCodeReader provides recognition features and supports many popular image formats, including BMP, PNG, TIFF, JPEG, and GIF.
+The recognition process can be configured with high flexibility.
+You can set target regions to identify barcode labels in an image, apply manual recognition hints to optimize the scanning process, and apply binarization filters to the source image.
     </p>
     <div class="codeblock" id="code">
      <h3>
-      Read barcode type &amp; text from image - Java
+      Get the barcode type and text from a barcode image - Java
      </h3>
-     <pre><code class="java">// initialize reader with image &amp; expected type
+     <pre><code class="java">// initialize reader with image and target barcode type

 BarCodeReader reader = new BarCodeReader(dir + "bcode.png", DecodeType.ALL_SUPPORTED_TYPES);